CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 first **normalize** (simplify) the expression.

-Some of the concepts we will discuss in this section are both rather difficult to mentally evaluate (I'm looking at you, Church numerals) and not necessary to understand when building a type checker.
+Some of the concepts we will discuss in this section are both rather difficult to mentally evaluate and not necessary to understand when building a type checker.
+(I'm looking at you, Church numerals.)
 One possible approach is to skim these sections, don't spend too much time trying to wrap your head around them, and just accept that the expected values we will use in unit tests are correct.
 I hope to give you enough information to distinguish between correct and incorrect outcomes even if you don't mentally evaluate the Church numerals we will program in the untyped lambda calculus, which is rather challenging.
-This is a valid way to learn as building a type checker (at least, building it in the way that we are going to build it!) depends on understanding normalization but does not depend on understanding Church numerals.
+This is a valid way to learn as building a type checker depends on understanding normalization but does not depend on understanding Church numerals.